BrokenSwing/Comixaire/specifications/usecases/item-crud/README.md

 ![Information about the item.](./search-item-result-mockup.svg)

 * An administrator or an employee makes the desired changes to the item information.
-This includes any of the information specified in the **Create a Item** sub-flow.
+This includes any of the information specified in the **Create an Item** sub-flow.

 ![Update page for the selected item.](./update-item-mockup.svg)